Disclaimer: Everyone here is 18+. I have permission for every nude photo. Happy to immediately remove pics/stories – contact me.

 I’m so tempted to do that.
 To just enjoy this “golden era” of my life without keeping a journal of it.
 But I’d miss the friendships I’ve built up with a lot of you guys.

 Plus I know it’s arrogant and stupid to think just because I’m getting laid right now means “I’ve made it” and can slow down and rest.
 This is the time I need to push myself HARDER, not rest of my laurels.

 I’ll keep doing what I’m doing – trying to get laid more and more, improving my looks, improving my body, working on my killer instinct, pushing the boundaries.
 There’s still a LOT on my sexual bucketlist, plus I’m just enjoying getting new pussy.
 I’ll keep posting on here.

-So if you’re at the start of your journey, or feel like a complete loser, or worry that your life is so much worse than everybody’s else’s, or wonder if you’ll ever be able to achieve anything, you’re not alone.
+So if you’re at the start of your journey, or maybe you feel like a complete loser, or you worry that your life is so much worse than everybody’s else’s, or you wonder if you’ll ever be able to achieve anything: you’re not alone.

 If a complete fucking loser like me can get his shit together, you sure as hell can too.

 Unsure where the hell to even start?
 Start with my Tinder Guide – I’ve gone in-depth on everything you need to do to start improving your looks and your results, even if you’re literally an obese, unhappy virgin.